awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

 This section describes how to use an AWS Lambda function to back an API Gateway method\.
 Use this option if you need a RESTful API to integrate your identity provider or if you want to use AWS WAF to leverage its capabilities for geo\-blocking or rate\-limiting requests\.

 **Limitations if using an API Gateway to integrate your identity provider**
-+ This method does not support custom domains
++ This configuration does not support custom domains\.
-+ This method does not a private API Gateway URL
++ This configuration does not support a private API Gateway URL\.

 If you need either of these, you can use Lambda as an identity provider, without API Gateway\.
 For details, see [Using AWS Lambda to integrate your identity provider](#custom-lambda-idp)\.